 This bulletin discusses the implications of Brexit on licensing EU Trade Marks (EUTMs).
-The bulletin briefly considers what will happen to EUTMs in the UK after Brexit, before setting out key messages about implications for EUTM licences.
+The bulletin very briefly considers what will happen to EUTMs in the UK after Brexit, before turning to implications for EUTM licences.

 Will my EUTM still cover the UK?

 The answer is no. However, a new UK trade mark will be created out of the existing EUTM, to cover the UK territory.
 This appears to be going to happen whether or not a Brexit deal is done, The UK Government recently set out its position regarding a "no deal" Brexit, stating that its aim is to ensure continuity of protection for EUTM owners and to avoid the loss of currently held rights.
 Accordingly all existing EUTM holders will be granted an equivalent trade mark registered in the UK.
 In respect of pending EUTM applications, applicants will have a grace period of 9 months to apply in the UK for the same mark to retain the priority date of the original EUTM application.

 What about EUTM licences?

 Of equal concern to licensors and licensees is what will happen to existing EUTM licences after Brexit, where the licensed territory includes the UK.
 Will the UK continue to be covered by the licence?

 The question will be easy enough to answer where wording is used such as "the EU as constituted from time to time" (on the one hand), or "as constituted at the date of this Agreement" (on the other).
 Where no such wording is used, the answer is likely to depend on the factual background to the licence (assuming it is governed by English law), meaning it requires case by case analysis.
 Was the "EU" simply being used as convenient shorthand for a list of countries, so the UK would continue to be in scope?
 Or was the terminology used because it had certain factual or legislative implications on the subject matter of the contract?

 - any national rights (registered or unregistered) are included in the licence alongside the EUTMs;